Juan-Jones/earnonlinemoney/content/blog/nft-market-breakdown.md

 ## How to Make Money From NFT's

-Exploring NFTs presents a myriad [crypto investment opportunities]({{< relref "cryptocurrency-investment-guide" >}}).
+There are many [ways to make money online]({{< relref "make-money-online" >}}) with NFTs.
 One way to capitalize from non-fungible-tokens is by creating and selling digital artwork or collectibles.
 Artists and creators can leverage platforms like Ethereum's blockchain-based marketplace to mint and list their unique creations, earning royalties each time their NFTs are bought or sold in secondary markets.
 Additionally, investors can profit from NFTs by purchasing promising digital assets early and holding onto them as they appreciate in value over time.
 Another avenue for generating passive income through NFTs involves participating in decentralized finance (DeFi) protocols that offer staking or yield farming rewards for holding specific NFT assets in liquidity pools or lending platforms.
 With the right strategies and diligence, tapping into the NFT ecosystem can be a lucrative venture for those seeking alternative sources of income.

 ## Exploring Upcoming NFT Projects